18 Tips For a Better React Code Review (TS/JS)

 Introduction

-If you have some experience as a React developer, you are probably familiar with the React code review process.
+If you have some experience in writing your own React code, you are probably familiar with the React code review process.
 If not – it’s a process that helps keep good code in a project, eliminate potential bugs or just check from higher-skilled React developers.
-It also helps other teammates to be up to date as they see all code updates.
+It also helps other teammates to work actively and be up to date as they are able to see all code updates.

-I will try to point out what you should be looking for during this process and how to write good comments instead of just “change A to B”.
+I will try to point out what you should look for during the react code review process and how to write good statements instead of unnecessary comments like “change A to B”.

 React Code Review Requirements